quixio/quix-streams/README.md

 # What is Quix Streams?

-<b>Quix Streams</b> is a library for developing <b>real-time</b> streaming applications focused on <b>time-series data</b> and high-performance.
-It's designed to be used for high-frequency telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
-It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and resource savings.
+<b>Quix Streams</b> is a stream processing library, focused on <b>time-series data</b> and ease of use.
+It's designed to be used for telemetry services when you need to process <b>high volumes</b> of time-series data with up to nanosecond precision.
+It uses a message broker such as <b>Apache Kafka</b>, instead of a database, so you can process time-series data with high performance and save resources without introducing delay.

 Quix Streams <b>does not use</b> any Domain Specific Language or Embedded framework, it's a library that you can use in your code base.
-This means you can use any data processing library for your chosen language ,together with Quix Streams.
+This means that with Quix Streams you can use any data processing library for your chosen language.

 Quix Streams currently supports the following languages: